Denman Island Housing Project (Phase 2) – Engagement on Key Themes

 Option 1: Rezoning Applications

-- Include clear criteria: water, septic, site layout, total floor area, road access, and long-term affordability through housing agreements
+- Set clear criteria for water, septic, site layout, total floor area, road access, and long-term affordability through housing agreements.

 Option 2: Pre-Zoning by LTC

-- LTC could identify and zone specific lots for cluster housing
+- LTC could identify and pre-zone specific lots for cluster housing.

-- Larger lots could be split-zoned to cluster housing on part of the property, based on suitability mapping (e.g., septic, driveways, heritage protection)
+- Larger lots could be split-zoned for cluster housing on part of the property, based on suitability (like septic, driveways, heritage protection).

 Cluster housing zoning:

-- Can not be applied to ALR lands, areas protected by covenants, parkland
+- Cannot be applied to ALR lands, protected areas, or parkland.

-- Would avoid shorelines, sensitive archaeological and ecological areas, riparian areas, steep slope and freshwater recharge areas
+- Should avoid shorelines, sensitive archaeological/ecological areas, riparian areas, steep slopes and freshwater recharge areas.

 Density Bank